 On 25 February 2022, the Board of Directors defined a new Remuneration Policy, prepared by the Board acting as Nomination Committee (constituted exclusively by 6 non-executive directors, mostly independent, 5 of them according to the CLF and 3 also according to the Code).
-The new Remuneration Policy will be submitted for approval by the Shareholders' Meeting called on 28 April 2022 pursuant to art.
+The new Remuneration Policy was approved by the Shareholders' Meeting called on 28 April 2022 pursuant to art.
 123-ter, paragraph 3-bis of the CLF.

-The new Remuneration Policy will come into effect on 1 January 2023 and, with regard to the Board of Directors and the Board of Statutory Auditors, on the date of the first Shareholders' Meeting called to appoint said bodies after 1 January 2023.
+The new Remuneration Policy entered into force on I January 2023 and, with regard to the Board of Directors and the Board of Statutory Auditors, on the date of the first Shareholders' Meeting called to appoint said bodies after I January 2023.

-The current and new versions of the Remuneration Policy represent a significant tool for management, this being intended as the top management and the beneficiaries of the Remuneration Policy, aimed at:
+The Remuneration Policy represent a significant tool for management, this being intended as the top management and the beneficiaries of the Remuneration Policy, aimed at: